ChatScript/ChatScript/WIKI/ChatScript-System-Functions-Manual.md

 For input "my lif" spell correction will change the input to "life", which matches here, but ^original will return "lif".

+`^original(rawuser)` returns exactly what user sent in, before any adjustments are made to it.
+(Some adjustments are made even before spellcheck).

 ### `^position ( which _var )`